januaryshen/taxTracker/README.md

 ## After deployed to Heroku
 run `heroku run python manage.py makemigrations` and `heroku run python manage.py migrate` so that database is created in Heroku.

-`heroku run python manage.py makemigrations -a shin-tax-01` `heroku run python manage.py migrate -a shin-tax-01`
+`heroku run python manage.py makemigrations -a shin-tax` `heroku run python manage.py migrate -a shin-tax`

 2. update `REACT_APP_API_URL` in tax-tracker-front-end .env with the app location